3012 Regents Biology

 SUPA Forensics (Forensic Science, Chem 113) is the freshman level Forensic Science course offered at Syracuse University.
 Students may earn four credits by registering with the university and paying tuition.
 This course provides an introduction to understanding the science behind crime detection.
 Topics include crime scene investigation, glass, soil, hair, fibers, paint, serology, DNA, drugs and toxicology, fingerprinting, ballistics, arson and forgery.
 The lab exercises include techniques commonly employed in forensic investigations.
 This course will be especially advantageous for those interested in a career in forensic science, law enforcement or criminal justice.
 It is highly recommended that students enroll with the university.

 3212 Space Exploration

-Space Exploration is a course focused on exploring the components of our universe.
-Students will start the course by learning about our solar system (the planets, moons of planets, and the Sun) and then will move to larger areas in space such as the exploration of the Milky Way Galaxy and other surrounding galaxies.
-Specific topics covered include electromagnetic radiation, properties of the planets in our solar system, properties of the sun, stellar evolution, plotting constellations, black holes and exploring other galaxies.
+Space Exploration is a course focused on exploring the components of our Universe.
+Students will start the course by learning about our Solar System (the planets, moons of planets, and the Sun) and then will move to larger areas in space such as the exploration of the Milky Way Galaxy and other surrounding galaxies.
+Specific topics covered include electromagnetic radiation, properties of the planets in our Solar System, properties of the Sun, stellar evolution, plotting constellations, black holes and exploring other galaxies.

 What are GMOs and how do we genetically modify something?
 What are stem cells and why is there such a controversy surrounding them?
 This is biotechnology, and this industry is one of the largest growing fields in science.
-Biotechnology is the integration of science, technology and engineering.
+Biotechnology is the integration of biology, technology and engineering.
 Students will explore how drugs are developed, genetic engineering in food and crops, and medical applications.
 The course will be hands-on and will attempt to provide students with skills used in the biotech industry.

 3077 Clean Energy Technologies